 The Council's staff are an important element in its approach to minimizing the risk of fraud and corruption and they are positively encouraged to raise any concerns that they may have on these issues where they are associated with the Council's activities.
 Staff can raise concerns in the knowledge that they will be treated in confidence and properly investigated.
-Normally reporting matters to their line manager or departmental finance officer will be appropriate however, if necessary, a route other than a line manager or departmental finance officer us at 1.14 on page 28.
+Normally reporting matters to their line manager or departmental finance officer will be appropriate however, if necessary, a route other than a line manager or departmental finance officer may be used, see Contacting Us at 1.14 on page 28.